County: 4 people tied to RNC in Charlotte have coranvirus

 County leaders said in a statement that those individuals “were immediately issued isolation instructions and any known close contacts were notified and issued quarantine instructions by Mecklenburg County Public Health.”

-The Charlotte Observer reports that the disclosures come after county health officials raised concerned about a lack of social distancing and mask wearing at a Monday business meeting of the RNC in Charlotte.
+The Charlotte Observer reports that the disclosures come after county health officials raised concerns about a lack of social distancing and mask wearing at a Monday business meeting of the RNC in Charlotte.
 Strict coronavirus protocols were supposed to be followed.

 The public may need to wait weeks for an “after-action” report detailing the true scope of convention-related infections.
 But Mecklenburg Public Health Director Gibbie Harris has said the convention posed no infection risk to the greater Charlotte area.